Wolverine971/9takes/src/blog/community/template.md

 - 3 reasons we see broadly but fail to see deeply

 law of reciprocity
-In negotiation there is the law of reciprocity which is inorder to get you must give people feel inclined to give inorder to get
+In negotiation there is the law of reciprocity which is in order to get you must give people feel inclined to give in order to get
 [David Sacks from the All in Podcast ](https://youtu.be/qQ544sWC8ZQ?t=485) talking about the give to get strategy as a tactic to get people to share their data.